aminrj/aminrj.github.io/_posts/2026-01-31-Build-production-ready-llam-agents.md

 Cost: Processing 10,000 tenders locally is free.
 In production with API calls, it’s hundreds of dollars.
 Aggressive filtering before expensive operations isn’t optimization — it’s survival.

-Nondeterminism: Temperature 0.1 isn’t truly deterministic.
-Same input occasionally produces different outputs.
-You can’t prevent this — design your system to handle Rate limits.
+Nondeterminism: Temperature 0.1 isn't truly deterministic.
+The same input can occasionally produce different outputs.
+You can't prevent this — design your system to handle it.

-Local LLMs don’t have them.
+Rate limits: Local LLMs don't have them.
 Production APIs do.
 Add rate limiting at the service layer, not in individual agents.

-Why This Progression Matters
+## Why this progression matters

-Each notebook builds on the previous one:
+Each notebook builds on the previous one without breaking it:

-Notebook 01 — Make your first LLM call
+- Notebook 01 — raw LLM calls
-Notebook 02 — Add Pydantic validation
+- Notebook 02 — Pydantic validation
-Notebooks 03–05 — Build individual agents
+- Notebooks 03–05 — individual agents
-Notebook 06 — Connect them into a pipeline
+- Notebook 06 — pipeline
-Notebook 07 — Add production patterns
+- Notebook 07 — production hardening
-Here’s why this approach works: each step builds on the previous one without breaking it.

-Start with raw LLM calls (Notebook 01)
-Add structured outputs (Notebook 02)
-Build single agents (Notebooks 03–05)
-Connect them (Notebook 06)
-Harden for production (Notebook 07)
-Running the Code Yourself
+Running the code yourself

 All code is in the GitHub repository.
 The learning path covers zero to production in 7 notebooks, about 6 hours total.